 Each part of Mikage’s story centers around the death of one or more individuals, and their passing shapes the narrator as well as other characters, helping them to go on their own journeys.

-Audition begins at a relatively slow, and sleepy pace.
-It’s about Aoyama, a documentary filmmaker who hasn’t dated anyone for 7 years since his wife’s death.
+Audition begins at a relatively slow and sleepy pace.
+It’s about Aoyama, a documentary filmmaker who hasn’t dated anyone for seven years since his wife’s death.
 He decides to look for someone new through a fake film audition, and he actually meets his dream girl, Asami.
 She’s beautiful, has a turbulent past, and loves him undoubtedly.
 But Aoyama’s indiscrimination and infatuation with her have blinded him from seeing the terrifying truth behind her mask.

 The novel is only disturbing in the ending parts, but I’m sure its details are haunting and are everything you would think of when imagining a horror story.
-Takashi Miike’s feature film Audition (1999) was based on this novel and it was excellent, also it’s one of the reasons that this is my favorite novel instead of ‘In the Miso Soup’ that most people believe is Murakami’s best novel!
+Takashi Miike’s feature film Audition (1999) was based on this novel and it was excellent and is also one of the reasons that this is my favorite novel instead of In the Miso Soup, which most people believe to be Murakami’s best work.

+Never Let Me Go is a dystopian science-fiction novel about an exclusive boarding school located in the English countryside, which is a place of cliques and mysterious rules where teachers constantly remind their students of how special they are.
+They force them to obey the rules and keep themselves healthy.
 Years later, Kathy, one of the students, is a young woman.
-Her old friends from the boarding school, Ruth and Tommy have reentered her life, and for the first time, she is beginning to look back at their shared past and understand what makes them special, and how it will shape the rest of their time together.
+Her old friends from the boarding school, Ruth and Tommy, have reentered her life, and for the first time, she is beginning to look back at their shared past and understand what makes them special, and how it will shape the rest of their time together.

-The novel’s language tone is conversational.
-But the writing is chilling and subtle, it also raises questions and helps you to explore the futility of human life.
+Never Let Me Go was shortlisted for the 2005 Booker Prize, for the 2006 Arthur C. Clarke Award and for the 2005 National Book Critics Circle Award.
+The novel’s language tone is conversational, but the writing is chilling and subtle, it also raises questions and helps you to explore the futility of human life.

-There’s a parallel existence in the novel, which is called 1Q84 —”Q is for ‘question mark.’
+There’s a parallel existence in the novel, which is called 1Q84: “Q” is for “question mark”.
 “A world that bears a question.”
 It was made up by Aomame, a young woman living in Tokyo, who follows a taxi driver’s suggestions and begins to figure out more about what happens around her.

-To be honest, this is not an easy book to read (yes, not only because of nine-hundred pages), because the way Haruki handles multiple stories, and his perspectives on sexuality, gender, and woman’s body shapes may frustrate some readers.
+To be honest, this is not an easy book to read (not only because of nine-hundred pages), because the way Haruki handles multiple stories, and his perspectives on sexuality, gender, and woman’s body shapes may frustrate some readers.
 However, if you have read his other works such as Sputnik Sweetheart or A Wild Sheep Chase, then this is a challenge for you!

-Keigo Higashino started writing novels while still working as an engineer, but after he won the Edogawa Rampo Prize for writing, he quit his job to start a career as a writer.
+Keigo Higashino started writing novels while still working as an engineer, but after he won the Edogawa Rampo Prize for writing, he quit his job to start a career as a full-time writer.
 Keigo Higashino is known for his talent in writing mystery novels.

 With his excellent narrative shaping technique, the novel is intriguing and enthralling.
 It might be better to read it when you are in a good mood and I’m sure once you start reading, there’s no way you can stop until the very last page.
-The haunting, as well as nostalgic, feelings will follow you for a while.
-As a bonus, Keigo Higashino’s “The Devotion of Suspect X” is also a good read!
+The haunting, as well as nostalgic feeling, will follow you for a while.
+As a bonus, Keigo Higashino’s The Devotion of Suspect X is also a good read!